ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

      1. 5G-in-one-box (software only)

-     2. 5G with Genevisio NXP L1 Accelerator
+     2. 5G with Inline L1 Accelerator

-     3. 5G with Nvidia A100X (A100 GPU + BlueField2 NIC)
+     3. 5G with L1 GPU Offload

+     4. 5G with Lookaside Accelerator Offload

 #### We have evaluated a variety of Arm server platforms from Foxconn, Gigabyte, WIWYNN, Supermicro and HPE